amplience/dc-extension-bynder/docs/AUTOMATION.md

 These are iframed HTML pages which provide a preview of the content when selecting from the library view.

 More information here: [Cards documentation](https://amplience.com/developers/docs/dev-tools/guides-tutorials/content-types/#configuring-a-card).

+By default, the cards used map to known attributes stored by Bynder regardless of the mode used which are:

+* Name: `name`
+* Image(s): `originalUrl`

+You can find more information about cards and customisations [here](../docs/CARDS.md)

 #### Customising Visualisations